Schools: K-12 FAQs

 What is the current guidance for commencement/graduation ceremonies?

-Guidance for commencement/graduation ceremonies.
+Please see the Guidance for commencement/graduation ceremonies from CDPH.
 All commencement ceremonies shall adhere to attendance limitations as defined within the current CDPH Outdoor Seated Live Events and Performances Guidance.
 Outdoor, in-person ceremonies are permissible, consistent with this guidance.
+For additional details and resources, see the COVID-19 Planning Tips for Graduation Ceremonies presentation from SDCOE.
+Smaller promotion assemblies (for kindergarten, 5th grade, etc.) may use the Private Venues and Events Guidance for groups of less than 100 people.

 What is the current guidance for outdoor events and performances?